TudorBatica/Rust-Torrent-Client/README.md

 | Dictionaries | `d<contents>e`    | `d1:ai2e1:b3:sthe` | `{"a": 2, "b": "sth"}`   |

 ### 1.3.
 Trackers
-Trackers are the only central authorities in this protocol, making BitTorrent v1.0 a hybrid P2P system.
+Trackers are the only central entities in this protocol, making BitTorrent v1.0 a hybrid P2P system.
 Simply put, trackers are HTTP services which keep track of who is currently transferring the shared files.
 BitTorrent clients contact the tracker:
 - when trying to enter the network, receiving back a list of peers to exchange data with